MyNamesLex/Gameplay-Mechanics/README.md

 Made A Third Person Player Controller Using Blueprints And C++.
 Using Blend Spaces To Make Animations Look Smoother, I Would Of Made A Blend Space For Crawling But I Could Not Find The Animations For Crawling Left, Back And Crawling Right So I Was Unable Too.

-## Jams
+# Jams

-Jam games I have done in Unreal Engine 5 and Unity are featured <a href="https://github.com/MyNamesLex/All-Jams">here</a>.
+Jam games I have done in Unity and Unreal Engine 5 are featured <a href="https://github.com/MyNamesLex/All-Jams">here</a>.